 Gradually inventory all of your clothes to see what else makes sense to store.
 Enjoy that productive feeling as you organize your wardrobe for the current season!

 - Create space.
 Many people have closets and dressers stuffed to capacity.
 Instead, make your life easier by boxing up and storing off season clothes.
-A storage unit becomes an extension of your home, allowing you to keep your favorite clothes and accessories ready for every season.
+A seasonal storage unit becomes an extension of your home, allowing you to keep your favorite clothes and accessories ready for every season.
 This new breathing room makes it so much easier to find what you actually want to wear on any given day.

 - Package with care.
 Pack any clothing, shoes, and accessories you plan to store with special attention to the details.
+Use a cardboard box or a plastic bin to ensure that your clothes stay clean and protected.
+Additionally,

 - Drop silica gel packets into any containers of shoes or accessories to help prevent mold.